neicnordic/puhuri-web/docs/user_guides/myaccessid_registration.md

 When selecting "Register", please use your email and follow the instructions.

+!!! note
+    Please remember to use your organizational email, not the private one.

 ![MyAccessID login](../assets/eduid register.PNG){ width="600" }

 You're asked to accept the eduID rules and prove that you're a human.